minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 > Describe your solution to the problem.
 Provide examples and describe how they work.
 Show how your solution is better than current workarounds: is it cleaner, safer, or more efficient?

-In general we want to add the possibility to use `throws` with a specific error.
+In general we want to add the possibility to use `throws` with a single, specific error.

 ```swift
 func callCat() throws CatError -> Cat